UTK7994/learning-notes/books/designing-data-intensive-applications.md

 If a node crashes while a query is executing, most MPP databases abort the entire query.
 MPP databases also prefer to keep as much data as possible in memory.

 MapReduce can tolerate the failure of a map or reduce task without it affecting the job.
-It is also very eager to write data to disk, partly for fault tolerance, and partly because the dataset might not fit in memory anyway.
+It is also very eager to write data to disk, `partly for fault tolerance, and partly because the dataset might not fit in memory anyway.`

 MapReduce is more appropriate for larger jobs.

 At Google, a MapReduce task that runs for an hour has an approximately 5% risk of being terminated to make space for higher-priority process.
+[Preemption]

-Ths is why MapReduce is designed to tolerate frequent unexpected task termination.
+`Ths is why MapReduce is designed to tolerate frequent unexpected task termination.`

 ### Beyond MapReduce